kchenx/instrument-classification/README.md

 instrument-classify
 ===================

-A project to classify instruments by sound using Fourier analysis and ML algorithms
+A project to classify instruments by sound using Fourier analysis

 ### Usage